suneeta-mall/suneeta-mall.github.io/_talks/YOW_Data_Syd_2019.md

 ![Big Data Vs Machine Learning](/images/google-trends-big-data-machine-learning-usa-april-2017.jpg)

+*The 3-R's of Data-Science - Repeatability, Reproducibility, and Replicability* is [YOW Data 2019 (Sydney)][yow_suneetamall] talk presented in May 2019.
 In this talk, I covered the 3-R's *Repeatability, Reproducibility, and Replicability* and tools and techniques avaialable to practice reproducible data-science.
 Slides can be accessed on this [link][yow_2019_slides].

 So here I am at YOW Data 2019 (Sydney)!
 <!-- {: .oversized} -->